nehkowp/cyge-repo/README.md

 ## Configuration

-After the install and a complete setup of MySQL, you have to create you own .env file by renaming and modifying the .env.example
+After the install and a complete setup of MySQL, you have to create your own .env file by renaming and modifying the .env.example
 ```
 DB_HOST=localhost
 DB_USER=user